 Some LED-based devices are cheap knockoffs, too underpowered to have a meaningful disinfecting effect.

-UV Lamp Power, Dosage, And Effectiveness: Crucial Buying Criteria
+UV Sanitizer Effectiveness: Power And Dosage Are Crucial Buying Criteria

 The disinfection power of a UV light is a function of the strength of the light (the technical term for this is irradiance), the distance from the object being disinfected, and the time of UV exposure.